Rosalind Shand: Career and charity work

 Rosalind worked for an adoption agency before marriage.
 She volunteered at the Chailey Heritage Foundation, which helps young children with disabilities, in the 1960s and 1970s located at North Chailey, East Sussex.
 She worked there as a volunteer for 17 years.
 Her daughter Camilla opened a new facility there in 2013.

 Death

 She died at Lewes, East Sussex on 14 July 1994 aged 72, having long suffered from osteoporosis.
 Her mother Sonia also died from the same disease in 1986.
 She was survived by her husband, her three children and five grandchildren.
-Her youngest granddaughter Ayesha was born a year after her death.
+Her youngest granddaughter, Ayesha, was born a year after her death.

-Following her mother's death, Camilla became a member of the National Osteoporosis Society -later Royal Osteoporosis Society- (a charity dedicated to improving the diagnosis, prevention and treatment of osteoporosis) in 1994 to help raise awareness of the disease, became Patron of the charity in 1997 and was appointed its President in 2001.
+Following her mother's death, Camilla became a member of the National Osteoporosis Society, which later became Royal Osteoporosis Society (a charity dedicated to improving the diagnosis, prevention and treatment of osteoporosis) in 1994 to help raise awareness of the disease, became Patron of the charity in 1997 and was appointed its president in 2001.